 Posted on

-The Best Christmas Read-Aloud Ever!
+The Best Christmas Read-Aloud EVER!

-Best_christmas_bnd_LRGWhat happens when the worst kids take over the Christmas pageant?
+What happens when the worst kids take over the Christmas pageant?

 The Herdman kids lie, steal, smoke cigars, swear, and hit little kids.
 So no one is prepared when this outlaw family invades church one Sunday and decides to take over the annual Christmas pageant.
 Thanks to the Herdmans, the pageant is transformed into the most unusual anyone has seen and, just possibly, the best one ever.